snehasish2/snehasish2/README.md

 - 👀 I’m interested in webdev, app devolopment .
 - 🌱 I’m currently learning webdev
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me instagram: @snehasishhhh twitter:@Snehasishbarik7

 <!---
 snehasish2/snehasish2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.